Burst Cherry Tomato Sauce

 Ingredient Notes

-• Olive Oil (No need to use expensive extra virgin olive oil.
-Simply use a good quality regular olive oil.)
+• Olive oil — No need to use expensive extra virgin olive oil.
+Simply use a good quality regular olive oil.

-• Cherry Tomatoes (Use two cupsful of your own fresh garden cherry (or grape) tomatoes during the summer or purchase a pint from your grocer.
-Make sure the tomatoes are fresh and free from blemishes.)
+• Cherry tomatoes — Use two cupsful of your own fresh garden cherry (or grape) tomatoes during the summer or purchase a pint from your grocer.
+Make sure the tomatoes are fresh and free from blemishes.

-• Shallot (I’d urge you to use a shallot for its unique flavor.
-Should you need to substitute, yellow onions are the closest in flavor.)
+• Shallot — I’d urge you to use a shallot for its unique flavor.
+Should you need to substitute, yellow onions are the closest in flavor.

-• Unsalted Butter (There’s salt in the recipe so using unsalted butter allows the fresh creaminess of the butter to shine in contrast to the sweetly acidic tomato flavors.
-If you only have salted butter on hand, simply eliminate the additional salt in the ingredients list.)
+• Unsalted butter — There’s salt in the recipe, so using unsalted butter allows the fresh creaminess of the butter to shine in contrast to the sweetly acidic tomato flavors.
+If you only have salted butter on hand, simply eliminate the additional salt in the ingredients list.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-Recipe Options
+Recipe Variations

 • Dried herbs may be substituted for fresh.
 When using dried herbs, substitute one teaspoon for each tablespoon of fresh.